onflow/flow-nft/README.md

 Each `View` represents a different type of metadata, such as an on-chain creator biography or an off-chain video clip.

-### Display view

-The [`Display`](contracts/Metadata.cdc#L8-L22) view is the most basic metadata view.
-It returns the minimum information required to render an NFT in most applications.
+### How to read metadata

+This example shows how to read basic information about an NFT including the name, description, image and owner.

 ```swift
 import ExampleNFT from "..."